zahsa/zahsa.github.io/notes/quotes.md

 "The most incomprehensible thing about the world is that it is comprehensible."-- Albert Einstein

-"Don't be so humble - you are not that great."
+"Don't be so humble - you are not that great."--Golda Meir

-- Golda Meir

 "Research is what I'm doing when I don't know what I'm doing." -- Wernher Von Braun